 E&M Farms raises ADGA Purebred Nubian Goats.
 We are members of the American Dairy Goat Associan Plus programs (ADGA Plus member).
 Our goal is to raise high quality Nubian goats and improve their blood line for milking and showing (see our Show page).
 We milked 7 in the 2016 season and milked 8 in the 2017 season.
 Milking 11 during the 2018.

 We hosted Linear Appraisal here at the farm for 2018 (with two other farms joining us).
 We had good dry weather this year.
-Some of our does had not freshen or too fresh to be scored.
 We have started talking about once again hosting LA for 2019.

 Each goat has a "lead" chain on them to help control them.
 The chain "breaks away" easily if they get caught on something.
 When one goat shows up without thier chain, we walk the fence line to find it and put it back on.